nramos0/fluent-reader/README.md

 ### Backend

-The frontend was bootstrapped with [Create React App](https://create-react-app.dev/), so the following steps can get the frontend running locally:
+The following steps can get the backend running locally:

 -   In the root directory of the backend, run `yarn install`
 -   `yarn start`